MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 ![Diagram showing requests from one tenant coming into Front Door through the internet.](media/private-link/private-link-internet.png)

-If you provide Tenant B with a private endpoint to access your solution, their traffic bypasses your Front Door profile and the WAF:
+If you provide tenant B with a private endpoint to access your solution, their traffic bypasses your Front Door profile and the WAF:

 ![Diagram showing requests from a second tenant coming into the application through a private endpoint, bypassing Front Door.](media/private-link/private-link-private-endpoint.png)